LindaLydia/WASP/README.md

-# PrivateGenerateEnhancement
+# WASP

+This is the repository for paper **Contrastive Private Data Synthesis via Weighted Multi-PLM Fusion** published in ICLR 2025 Workshop on Navigating and Addressing Data Problems for Foundation Models (see [link](https://openreview.net/forum?id=CPOFZJ8DlT)).

-## Environmental Setup
+## 1. Environmental Setup
 1. Please make sure that your cuda>=12.1.
 2. Run the following command.
 Use `-i https://pypi.tuna.tsinghua.edu.cn/simple` to accelerate pip installation if necessary.
     ```bash